uwo-fast/desktop-sheet-press/README.md

 This repository will include multiple iterations and variations of the sheet press, acting as a living document for continuous development and enhancements.

 For detailed documentation, consult the respective folders and files within this repository.

+## About the FAST Research Group

+The Free Appropriate Sustainable Technology (FAST) research group, led by Professor Joshua Pearce, is based at Western University and focuses on driving sustainability innovations.
+The group works on a myriad of projects ranging from solar photovoltaic technology to alternative food to open-source hardware to distributed recycling and additive manufacturing (DRAM).

+This Open Source Sheet Press project is an initiative led by the FAST group, aligning with our broader goals of sustainable development and open-source technology.
+We are focused on developing solutions that not only contribute to recycling and sustainable manufacturing but also push the boundaries of what's possible through continuous research and innovation.

+For more information on the FAST group, please visit [FAST on Appropedia](https://www.appropedia.org/FAST).